KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 5. Typo: Found `Magic Mirror` in file `BIRTHDAYS.js`: Replace it with `MagicMirror²`.
 6. Recommendation: Found `new Date()` in file `BIRTHDAYS.js`: Consider replacing it by `new Date(Date.now())`.
 It's helpfull for time related debugging. : [#3252](https://github.com/MagicMirrorOrg/MagicMirror/issues/3252).
 7. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+8. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-8. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+9. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-9. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+10. Typo: Found `Magic Mirror` in file `README.md`: Replace it with `MagicMirror²`.
+11. Typo: Found `[MagicMirror]` in file `README.md`: Replace it with `[MagicMirror²]`.
-10. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
+12. Outdated: Found `MichMich/MagicMirror` in file `README.md`: Replace it by `MagicMirrorOrg/MagicMirror`.
-11. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
+13. Recommendation: The README seems not to have an update instruction (the word 'update' is missing).
 Please add one.
-12. Warning: No LICENSE file.
+14. Warning: No LICENSE file.
-13. Recommendation: No ESLint configuration was found.
+15. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-anotherNewsFeed by MMRIZE](https://github.com/MMRIZE/MMM-anotherNewsFeed)